FAQ

 Do I need an attorney to complete a life settlement?

-You are not legally required to have an attorney, but you may choose to involve one — particularly if your estate plan is complex.
-The licensed brokers we connect you with will guide you through the closing documents and make sure you understand everything before signing.
+You are not legally required to have an attorney, but you may choose to involve one, particularly if your estate plan is complex.
+As your licensed broker, we guide you through the closing documents and make sure you understand everything before signing.
 Most clients complete the process without an attorney.
 For large policies or more complex situations, having legal counsel review the transaction documents can provide additional peace of mind.

 Does selling my policy affect my other insurance or benefits?